-- 1. Log on to the TRITON console and select the RiskVision module. - 2.
+- 1. Log on to the TRITON Manager and select the Web module. - 2.
 Navigate to the Settings > Reporting > Log Database page. - 3.
 Scroll down to the Full URL Logging section. - 4.
-Select the Record domain and full URL of each site requested radio button.
+Select the Record domain and full URL of each site requested radio button. - 5.
+Click OK to cache your changes, then click Save and Deploy to implement them.